cvme/cvme.github.io/index.md

-Over the years, progress on computer vision research has eectively beneted medical domain, leading to development of several high impact image-guided interventions and therapies.
+Over the years, progress on computer vision research has effectively benefitted medical domain, leading to development of several high impact image-guided interventions and therapies.
 While past couple of years have seen tremendous progress on 3D computer vision, espe- cially in ADAS or driver-less navigation domains, the impact on medical domain has been limited.